-Following the 2022 summer growing season, we conducted a fall turion survey.
-The goals of the study were to determine the level of remaining CLP turions within City Bay's historic high-density CLP areas; and, if there were any present, to predict whether their numbers suggested there would likely be enough to cause navigation issues in 2023.
-This report is the summary analysis of that survey conducted on October 18, 2022.
+Following the 2023 summer growing season, we conducted a fall turion survey.
+The goals of the study were to determine the level of remaining CLP turions within City Bay's historic high-density CLP areas; and, if there were any present, to predict whether their numbers suggested there would likely be enough to cause navigation issues in 2024.
+This report is the summary analysis of that survey conducted on October 14, 2023.

+METHODS:

-METHODS: Ponar Dredge Turion Survey:
+Ponar Dredge Turion Survey:

 Starting with the spring 2020 survey that outlined a 9.81-acre Curly-leaf pondweed bed in City Bay, we used Hawth's Analysis Tools Extension to ArcGIS 9.3.1 to generate regular points at the rate of just over three points/acre within the historic bed.
-This produced a 30-point sampling grid which was used in both to 2021 and 2022 to allow for direct comparisons (Figure 3) (Appendix I).
+This produced a 30-point sampling grid which was used during each of our surveys to allow for direct comparisons (Figure 3) (Appendix I).
+For ease in determining the total impact of the current harvesting program, we also left the 2021 - 2022 narratives in the results section of this report.